 integrated with the dining setup.
 This idea is perfect for smaller homes with large

+dining walls.
 Select a sculpture

 that complements your dining table shape.
 Long horizontal designs suit